 Nong’s is perfection in simplicity.
 Nong Poonsukwattana’s impressive story took her from Bangkok to the US with just $70 in her pockets, to restaurant work, and then a food cart where she served Thai chicken and rice: Khao Man Gai.
 Today she has two brick-and-mortars, and at both of them the dish is seasoned and poached chicken served with rice, a light soup, cucumbers, and cilantro.
 You can get it with peanut sauce and broccoli if you like, or with tofu for vegetarians, but the original reigns supreme.
 It’s not only a defining dish for Nong, but one for the city.

 All the meat that matters, between two pieces of bread

-Starting with the emergence of beloved Bunk, Portland has gone into the throes of sandwich shops, with joints like Meat Cheese Bread, Shut Up and Eat, Stacked, and Guero all bringing chef-y techniques and cramming them between two pieces of bread.
+Starting with the emergence of beloved Bunk, Portland has gone into the throes of sandwich shops, with joints like Meat Cheese Bread, Stacked, and Guero all bringing chef-y techniques and cramming them between two pieces of bread.
 But ever since transitioning from cart to restaurant in 2012, Lardo’s reigned supreme.
 Every meat in this place is made in-house, from the succulent porchetta to the hunk of ham that finds its way into the deep fryer (along with the dirty fries).
 Sandwiches here rotate as often as the beer selection, with mainstays like the bahn mi and the mortadella sharing chalkboard space with goods like the Nashville fried chicken and a monthly sandwich by a famous chef from town.
 It’s one of the best sandwich shops in America, and has been since the day it opened.

 Fresh, seasonal kitchen with killer cookies